kaboomshebang/kbsb-demodash/README.md

 > A framework like Serverless or AWS SAM CLI could make all of the above easier

-- Head scratcher 🤯: hours of time wasted on a dumb Github Actions config issue.
+- Head scratcher: hours of time wasted on a dumb Github Actions config issue.
-    - config used an incorrect URL (missed a parameter in the URL)
+    - set wrong config; used an incorrect URL (missed a parameter in the URL) 🤯
         - in hindsight the error messages actually made sense
             - debugging in the wrong place `===` lots of trial and **error**
             - while debugging accidentally used the wrong context in Github Actions
-                - `var` instead of `vars`
+                - `var` instead of `vars` 🤯
         - [ ] note to self: next time follow a good debug strategy